-- 19.9 Placements will be awarded a pass or fail grade together with the designator P or F. - 19.10 If students withdraw from the unit of study prior to the census date no mark will be recorded nor, will any grade table reflect prior enrolment in this unit. - 19.11 Withdrawal from a unit after census date will be indicated by the following designator: WD - 19.12 A Grade Point Average (GPA) will be calculated to determine overall academic performance and listed on the academic transcript.
-The WAM is the average mark achieved across all completed units in a course and is weighted based on credit points per unit. - 19.13 Students who fail an assessment are provided one opportunity by the Associate Dean to undertake a supplementary assessment to achieve a pass.
-A supplementary assessment is an opportunity provided to students who have not passed an assessment to improve their performance and achieve a passing grade.
-A supplementary assessment does need to be a completely new assessment and may involve a reattempt of the same assessment that was not satisfactorily completed initially.
-The purpose of supplementary assessments is to support students in their learning journey by offering a chance for remediation and ensuring they have the opportunity to demonstrate their understanding and mastery of the subject matter. - 19.14 Students who pass an assessment via supplementary examination will be awarded a pass grade for that assessment. - 19.15 Students must pass all assessed components of a unit. - 19.16 Students who fail a unit will need to re-enrol in the unit when next available. - 19.17 In order to be awarded an Honours degree a 50% average aggregate score of all units undertaken must be achieved and a minimum of a pass across all units.
+- 4.8 Field placements will be awarded a pass or fail grade together with the designator P or F. - 4.9 If students withdraw from the unit of study prior to the census date no mark will be recorded nor, will any grade table reflect prior enrolment in this unit. - 4.10 Withdrawal from a unit after census date will be indicated by the following designator: WD - 4.11 A Grade Point Average (GPA) will be calculated to determine overall academic performance and listed on the academic transcript.
+The WAM is the average mark achieved across all completed units in a course and is weighted based on credit points per unit. - 4.12 Students who fail an assessment may be provided one opportunity by the Director of Academic Studies to undertake a supplementary assessment to achieve a pass. - 4.13 Students who pass an assessment via supplementary examination will be awarded a pass grade for that assessment. - 4.14 Students must pass all assessed components of a unit. - 4.15 Students who fail a unit will need to re-enrol in the unit when next available. - 4.16 In order to be awarded an Honours degree a 50% average aggregate score of all units undertaken must be achieved and a minimum of a pass across all units.
 In addition to individual unit marks, a final Honours aggregate score will be provided on the academic transcript in the form of a Grade Point Average (GPA).
-The overall grade of Honours is determined by the overall mark awarded. - 19.18 For Masters level students, the pass grade is set at 50% for all units where grades are provided. - 19.19 The Course Progress Assessment Review Committee will sit at the end of each semester where each student will be discussed in relation to their progression through the course to ascertain whether an "At Risk" (AR) or "Show Cause" (SC) notification is warranted as outlined in Section 5 below. - 19.20 Students can register to repeat a unit before census date.
-Students must have the permission of the Associate Dean to register to repeat a unit. - 19.21 When a unit is repeated, the most recent grade (which is not necessarily the better grade) will be used to calculate the student's GPA and credits earned toward graduation.
+The overall grade of Honours is determined by the overall mark awarded. - 4.17 For Masters level students, the pass grade is set at 70% for all units where grades are provided. - 4.18 The Course Progress Assessment Review Committee will sit at the end of each semester where each student will be discussed in relation to their progression through the course to ascertain whether an "At Risk" (AR) or "Show Cause" (SC) notification is warranted as outlined in Section 5 below. - 4.19 Students can register to repeat a unit before census date.
+Students must have the permission of the Director of academic studies to register to repeat a unit. - 4.20 When a unit is repeated, the most recent grade (which is not necessarily the better grade) will be used to calculate the student's GPA and credits earned toward graduation.
 Also, the previously earned credit is forfeited.
 The student's transcript will indicate both the initial grade for the unit (forfeited) and the most recent grade.

-20. PRE-EMPTIVE REMEDIAL, AT RISK AND SHOW CAUSE NOTIFICATIONS
+5. PRE-EMPTIVE REMEDIAL, AT RISK AND SHOW CAUSE NOTIFICATIONS